Aptypio13/AutoService/README.md

 - Calculate a order cost :dollar:

 ## Quickstart
-1. Fork this repository
-2. Copy link of project
+1. Copy link of project
-3. Create new project from Version Control
+2. Create new project from Version Control
-4. Edit resources/application.properties - set the necessary parameters
+3. Edit resources/application.properties - set the necessary parameters
 ``` java
     spring.datasource.driver-class-name=YOUR_DRIVER
     spring.datasource.url=YOUR_URL
     spring.datasource.username=YOUR_USERNAME
     spring.datasource.password=YOUR_PASSWORD
 ```
-5. Do not forget set this param on "create" for first project run.
+4. Do not forget set this param on "create" for first run of the project.
 Like this:
 ``` java
     spring.jpa.hibernate.ddl-auto=create
 ```
-6. Create the necessary name of DB
+5. Create the necessary name of DB
-7. Run project
+6. Run project
-8. Enjoy
+7. Enjoy

 ## :car: